bencacak/mrsBeasley/README.md

 ---

 - `$del` deletes a question from the database
-  - *Note:* Spelling, caps, spacing, and markdown features must be exact, so it is best to copy and paste from the list of questions
+  - *Note:* Spelling, caps, spacing, and markdown features must be exact, so it is best to copy and paste from the list of questions.

 ---